 Ghibli Museum is also a great inspiration for us.
 This is situated right next to my daughters school in Mitaka.
 Here a great deal of wonder and delight can be found for budding artists.
 Right from the outset you can tell it's a magic place.
 Huge sculptures from various movies adorn the outside of a multi coloured, very unique building.
 A roof top garden and wooded area surround the building, which is why I guess, they call it “Ghibli Forrest.”
 Inside Ghibli Museum, where there is a great deal of open space, photographs are not allowed.
 There are hundreds of paintings and miniature models of the original scenes from all your favorite movies on the walls and on low lying tables.
 The realism of this work is truly mind blowing.
 A life size model of the famous “Cat Bus” is on the second floor for the kids to play in and everywhere are fantastic working models of clocks and bizarre looking machines which look like they were made for time travel.
 One of my favorite displays is in the dark room where a movie carousel, still characters on a rotating disk, are brought to life as the carousel rotates under lights.
 It gives you a real understanding of how the first movies were ever made.

 Many of Miyazaki Hayao’s movies depict his love of classic houses, both Japanese and Western.
 His movies are also known for the great empowerment that he gives children.
 We decided to build a unique preschool which was a hybrid of both Western and Eastern design.
-The overall feel of our school isa remarkably flexible design with open space and rooms that can be quickly and easily changed into all sorts of various designs, moods and configurations.
+The overall feel of our school is a remarkably flexible, homely design with open space and rooms that can be quickly and easily changed into all sorts of various designs, moods and configurations.
 A high“Power Genkun” which allows the children to look down upon their parents as they wave good bye in the mornings is also a prominent feature at the front of the building.
-The overall feel is Classic Western from the outside and a warm home like feel on the inside.
+It's Classic Western from the outside and a warm home like feel on the inside.